 And the second point is the importance of defining a good metric.
 Before introducing something new to your software define the best way to measure success or failure.
 Decision-making based on real data is really valuable and removes the need of having to make subjective assumptions about where to put the focus and the priority.

 Metrics are important during the development process and something that we tend to forget or ignore.
-This subject really deserves a full article, but if you would like to dive deeper on this topic I recommend this article, pay close attention to what a north star metric is.
+This subject really deserves a full article, but if you would like to dive deeper into this topic I recommend this article, pay close attention to what a north star metric is.

 Perfection is out of the table

 Ain't no perfect product!